luukvdmeer/os-routing/osrm/README.md

 ## Setup

 The easiest way to set up OSRM on your own server is by using Docker images that they provide.
 Obviously, this requires Docker to be installed.
 Then, the routing engine can be configured in a step-wise procedure.
+All steps should be executed in the same working directory.
 For a full installation guide of OSRM, see their [documentation](https://github.com/Project-OSRM/osrm-backend)

 ### Download the data